 In the weeks leading up to our wild brown bears of Finland trip, we had heard that a wolf had been spotted in the area.
 Wolves have not been seen in the locality for years, so this was a source of much excitement for everyone.
 As a result, when she turned up, our guests were beside themselves with excitement.
 She only stayed for a few minutes, but it was long enough for everyone to get some beautiful shots.

 located on the grounds while they were awake.
 As a bonus, they also got visits from the local red squirrels at the hide

 made them nervous.
 For this reason, they preferred to stay in the forest rather than be out in the open & exposed.
 However, the sightings the group got were superb, including shots of wolverine climbing trees

 Judging from the images that I have seen, everyone had a fantastic time on our wild brown bears of Finland trip.
 I especially love the image below of the Wolverine climbing down the tree.
 It’s probably one of the best Wolverine shots I have seen so well done Johnny

-To photograph the magnificent Wild Brown Bears of Finland for yourself, join Johnny Södergård, the NaturesLens Finland Bear specialist, in Kuhmo, Finland during June 2019 for a trip lasting 7 nights; this photography holiday will offer you the opportunity to capture images of the wild brown bears; the NaturesLens Wild Brown Bears of Finland Photography Holiday
+To photograph the magnificent Wild Brown Bears of Finland for yourself, join Johnny Södergård, a member of the NaturesLens guiding team, in Kuhmo, Finland during June 2019 for a trip lasting 7 nights; this photography holiday will offer you the opportunity to capture images of the these magnificent predators; the NaturesLens Wild Brown Bears of Finland Photography Holiday

 is offered on a full board, shared room basis, & costs £1999

 All the details of the Wild Brown Bears of Finland Photography Holiday